lsiler23/slide/README.md

 ### Direct Message Verification
 Users can leave direct messages without having to worry about losing access to any past conversations.
 A simple search for the other users involved will bring the direct message back to life.

+This feature was a little tricky because searching through all direct messages' participating users can become very inefficient, very quickly.
+To cut down on that level of querying, I used sorted titles based on usernames.

 ```
   checkForUniqueness(title) {
     const { allDMs } = this.props;